Free nilspaces, double-coset nilspaces, and Gowers norms: Free nilspaces

 \begin{lemma} Let $F$ be a $k$-step free nilspace, and let $\eta_{k-1}:\tran(F)\to\tran(F_{k-1})$ be the surjective continuous homomorphism from \eqref{eq:etaj}.
 Then $\ker(\eta_{k-1})$ is a Lie group. \end{lemma} \begin{proof} By Lemma \ref{lem:hom-Lie} it suffices to prove that the group $\ker(\eta_{k-1})$ is topologically isomorphic to $\hom(F_{k-1},\mc{D}_k(\ab_k))$.
 The algebraic part is given by \cite[Lemma 2.9.5]{Cand:Notes2}, which gives us an (purely algebraic so far) isomorphism $\varphi:\ker(\eta_{k-1})\to \hom(F_{k-1},\mc{D}_k(\ab_k))$.
 Hence, it suffices to check that $\varphi$ is continuous, as then it is open (by the open mapping theorem for Polish groups) and therefore a topological-group isomorphism.
 To check this continuity, recall that we are using the compact-open topology on both $\ker(\eta_{k-1})$ and $\hom(F_{k-1},\mc{D}_k(\ab_k))$.
 Suppose that $\varphi$ is not continuous.
 Then there is a convergent sequence $(\alpha_n)$ in $\ker(\eta_{k-1})$ with limit $\alpha\in \ker(\eta_{k-1})$ such that, for some compact $K\subset F_{k-1}$ and $\epsilon>0$, for infinitely many $n$ we have $\sup_{f\in K}d_{\ab_k}(\varphi(\alpha_n)(f),\varphi(\alpha)(f))>\epsilon$.
 Passing to a subsequence we can assume that for every $n\in \mb{N}$ there exists $f_n\in K$ such that $d_{\ab}(\varphi(\alpha_n)(f_n),\varphi(\alpha)(f_n))>\epsilon$.
 By Corollary \ref{cor:cpct-sets-are-im-of-cpct-sets} we know that there exists a compact set $K'\subset F$ such that $\pi_{k-1}(K')=K$.
 For each $n$ let $x_n\in K'$ be such that $\pi(x_n)=f_n$.
 By compactness, passing to a subsequence we can assume that $x_n\to x$ as $n\to\infty$.
 Hence $d_{\ab_k}(\alpha_n(x_n)-x_n,\alpha(x_n)-x_n)>\epsilon$ for all $n$.
 Now letting $n\to \infty$, we know that $\alpha_n(x_n)\to \alpha(x)$, and by continuity of subtraction in an \textsc{lch} nilspace we deduce $0=d_{\ab_k}(\alpha(x)-x,\alpha(x)-x)>\epsilon$, a contradiction. \end{proof}

-\begin{corollary} Let $F$ be a $k$-step free nilspace.
-Then $\tran(F)$ and all structure groups of $F$ are Lie groups. \end{corollary} \begin{proof} We argue by induction on $k$.
+\begin{corollary} If $F$ is a free nilspace, then $\tran(F)$ and all structure groups of $F$ are Lie groups. \end{corollary} \begin{proof} We argue by induction on $k$.
 For $k=1$ the translation group is isomorphic to the abelian group underlying $F$, which is Lie.
 For $k>1$, by induction $\tran(\ns_{k-1})$ is Lie, and $\ker(h\eta_{k-1})$ is Lie by Lemma \ref{lem:ker-h-Lie}.
 Hence $\tran(\ns)$ is Lie by Theorem \ref{thm:freetransLie} and \cite[Theorem 2.6]{Mosk}. \end{proof}